vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 prometheus                  prometheus.example.com,prometheus.example.com   35.241.253.114   80, 443   1m
 ```

-Once `grafana.example.com` resolves properly to the IPv4 address of the Ingress resource, the certiticate will be eventually issued and installed:
+Once `grafana.example.com` resolves properly to the IPv4 address of the Ingress resource, the certificate will be eventually issued and installed:

 ```bash
 $ kubectl --namespace=kubeprod describe cert grafana-tls